Multi-TeV Signals of Baryogenesis in Higgs Troika Model: Introduction

 An interesting aspect of baryogenesis through SM sphalerons is its connection with the physics of leptons.
 That is, these processes can generate the BAU by transforming a primordial asymmetry in $B-L$, where $L$ denotes lepton number.
 In particular, if a sufficient amount of lepton asymmetry $\Delta L$ is present at $T\gsim 100$~GeV, the sphalerons can provide the observed $\Delta B$.
 An interesting possibility is offered by leptogenesis \cite{Fukugita:1986hr} through the decay of heavy right-handed Majorana neutrinos, leading to $\Delta L\neq 0$ assuming enough CP violation is present in its interactions.
 These states are well-motivated components of the seesaw mechanism \cite{GellMann:1980vs,Minkowski:1977sc,Mohapatra:1979ia,Ramond:1979py} that leads to light Majorana neutrinos.
-However, generic Majorana leptogenesis employs heavy right-handed states with masses several orders of magnitude above the weak scale, well beyond the reach of direct experimental measurements, limiting their signature mainly to indirect evidence from observation of lepton number violation in neutrinoless double beta decay, which has so far yielded null results.
+However, generic Majorana leptogenesis employs heavy right-handed states with masses several orders of magnitude above the weak scale, well beyond the reach of direct experimental measurements.
+This limits their signature mainly to indirect evidence from observation of lepton number violation in neutrinoless double beta decay, which has so far yielded null results.

 In this paper, we consider an extension of the SM that could lead to a viable baryogenesis mechanism, while having potentially observable direct signals at high energy collider experiments.
 Our mechanism requires the addition of only two extra Higgs doublets, with the same quantum numbers as the SM Higgs doublet, assuming that the SM has already been augmented with right handed neutrinos that are very likely necessary to endow SM neutrinos with their observed small masses $\lsim 0.1$~eV.
 In fact, as will be discussed below, we find that this {\it Higgs Troika Model}\footnote{{\it Troika} = A group of three.} \cite{Davoudiasl:2019lcg} is quite well-motivated if the SM neutrinos are Dirac fermions and seesaw-inspired leptogenesis is not relevant.
 The Troika model can be viewed as a minimal implementation of similar ideas in Refs.~\cite{Dick:1999je,Murayama:2002je,Davoudiasl:2011aa}.
+For more general discussions of three Higgs doublet models please see Refs.~\cite{Cheng:1987rs,Grossman:1994jb,Cree:2011uy,Ivanov:2011ae,Keus:2013hya,Bento:2017eti,Alves:2020brq,Logan:2020mdz} and references therein.

 In light of the above, here we will assume that neutrinos are Dirac fermions, unlike in our prior work \cite{Davoudiasl:2019lcg}, where right-handed neutrinos were taken to be TeV scale Majorana states.
 In the present work, we also take a different approach to flavor from that adopted in Ref.~\cite{Davoudiasl:2019lcg}, where the new Higgs states were assumed responsible for setting up the lepton sector flavor structure.
 Here, in contrast, all fermion masses are taken to get sourced by one Higgs doublet which corresponds to the SM-like scalar observed at the LHC with a mass of $\approx 125$~GeV.